Diameter of reduced words: Introduction

 The graph $G(w_0)$ and some of its generalizations were shown to have further {\it graph-theoretic} connectivity in work of Athanasiadis, Edelman and Reiner~\cite{AthanasiadisEdelmanReiner}, and Athanasiadis and Santos~\cite{AthanasiadisSantos}.
 This was motivated by earlier {\it topological} connectivity results surrounding a closely related poset, appearing first in a conjecture of Baues~\cite{Baues} on loop spaces, which was proven in work of Billera, Kapranov, and Sturmfels~\cite{BilleraKapranovSturmfels} and Bj\"orner~\cite{Bjorner}.
 We also mention here a few ancillary results about the graph $G(w_0)$.
 Tits~\cite{Tits-local} gave explicit generators for its fundamental group.
 Stanley~\cite{Stanley-words} was the first to show that its vertex set $\RRR(w_0)$ is equinumerous with the standard Young tableaux of shape $(n-1,n-2,\ldots,2,1)$.
 In~\cite{Reiner}, the average degree of a vertex of $G(w_0)$ with respect to only the edges of type (ii) was shown to be $1$.
 Manin and Schechtman~\cite{ManinSchechtman}, Ziegler~\cite{Ziegler}, Felsner~\cite{Felsner}, and Shapiro--Shapiro--Vainshtein~\cite{ShapiroShapiroVainshtein} have studied, in the guise of the \emph{higher Bruhat order} $B(n,2)$, the quotient graph of $G(w_0)$ in which one contracts down all its edges of type (i).

 However, the \emph{diameter} of $G(w_0)$, seems to have been considered only very recently.
 Autord and Dehornoy \cite[Proposition 1]{AutordDehornoy} show that for $W=\sym_n$, the diameter of $G(w_0)$ grows asymptotically in $n$ as a constant times $n^4$.
-Our main result, Theorem~\ref{thm:supersolvable-theorem} below, explains why this diameter is exactly

-which is the number of codimension-two subspaces arising as intersections of two hyperplanes $x_i=x_j$ in the {\it reflection arrangement} associated to $W=\sym_n$.
+Our main result, Theorem~\ref{thm:supersolvable-theorem}, shows the diameter is exactly $ \frac{1}{24}(n-2) (n-1) n (3n-5), $ which is the number of codimension-two subspaces arising as intersections of two hyperplanes $x_i=x_j$ in the {\it reflection arrangement} associated to $W=\sym_n$.